 With its scenic promenade and historic park, the Battery is easily one of downtown Charleston‘s most beloved spots.
 The Battery is a fortified seawall at the southernmost tip of the Charleston peninsula, where the Cooper River and Ashley River meet.

 However, the centerpiece of the Battery is White Point Garden, which received its name from the huge piles of bleached oyster shells that originally covered the ground.

-White Point Garden has large, shady oak trees and oyster shell pathways that take visitors by statues, cannons, and memorials.
-The Williams Music Pavilion, a 1907 gazebo-like bandstand, sits in the middle of the park and still hosts concerts as well as weddings and day trippers.
+White Point Garden boats large, shady oak trees and oyster shell pathways that take visitors by statues, cannons, and memorials.
+The Williams Music Pavilion, a 1907 gazebo-like bandstand, sits in the middle of the park and still hosts concerts as well as weddings and picnics.